 Liz Cheney serves as Wyoming’s lone member of Congress in the U.S. House of Representatives.
 She was first elected in 2016, on a platform of restoring America’s strength and power in the world, and pursuing conservative solutions to create jobs, cut taxes and regulation, and expand America’s energy, mining and agriculture industries.
-Cheney serves on the House Armed Services Committee and Natural Resources Committee.
+Cheney serves on the House Armed Services Committee.

 Prior to her election to Congress, Liz served at the State Department as a Deputy Assistant Secretary of State and Principal Deputy Assistant Secretary of State for the Middle East.
 She also practiced law at White & Case and at the International Finance Corporation.

 A specialist in national security and foreign policy, she was also a Fox News analyst, and the co-author, along with Vice President Cheney, of Exceptional: Why The World Needs a Powerful America.
 She is a member of the International Board of Advisors at the University of Wyoming.

 Liz and her husband Phil Perry have five children and live in Wilson, Wyoming.